OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Date Operators

-The following date operators can be used inside a Variability Expression.
+The following date operators can be used inside a variability expression.

 | Keyname        | Input                                                                          | Output  | Description                                                                      |
 |----------------|--------------------------------------------------------------------------------|---------|----------------------------------------------------------------------------------|